ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 We may now answer why normal distributions are so ubiquitous: **because many variables in the real world are the sum of other independent variables.** And, when independent variables are added together, their sum converges to a normal distribution.
 Neat?

 ### The case of [random walks](https://en.wikipedia.org/wiki/Random_walk)
 This example is reproduced (and modified) by the excellent book *"Statistical Rethinking: A Bayesian Course with Examples in R and Stan; Second Edition".* Suppose we place 1000 folks on a field, one at a time.
 We then ask them to flip a coin and depending on the outcome, they take a step in the left or right direction.
 The distance of each step is a random number from 0 to 1 meter.
 Each person takes, say, a total of 16 such steps.
 The blue lines are the trajectories of the 1000 random walks.
-The red line is one representative of such a random walk.
+The red line is one such representative walk.
+At the right end of the plot, the grey line is the probability distribution of the position when the random walks have been completed.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/random_walk.png" alt="Random walk">